esphome/esphome/esphomeyaml-edge/README.md

 ## Installation

-To install this HassIO add-on you need to add the esphomeyaml add-on repository
+To install this Hass.io add-on you need to add the esphomeyaml add-on repository
 first:

-1. [Add esphomeyaml's HassIO add-ons repository](https://github.com/OttoWinter/esphomeyaml) to your HassIO instance.
-You can do this by navigating to the "Add-on Store" tab in the HassIO panel and then entering https://github.com/OttoWinter/esphomeyaml in the "Add new repository by URL" field.
+1. Add esphomeyaml's Hass.io add-ons repository to your Hass.io instance.
+You can do this by navigating to the "Add-on Store" tab in the Hass.io panel and then entering https://github.com/OttoWinter/esphomeyaml in the "Add new repository by URL" field.
 2. Now scroll down to the bottom of the page and select the "esphomeyaml-edge" add-on.
 3. Press install to download the add-on and unpack it on your machine.
 This can take some time.
 4. Optional: If you're using SSL certificates and want to encrypt your communication to this add-on, please enter `true` into the `ssl` field and set the `fullchain` and `certfile` options accordingly.
 5. Start the add-on, check the logs of the add-on to see if everything went well.
 6. Click "OPEN WEB UI" to open the esphomeyaml dashboard.
-You will be asked for your Home Assistant credentials - esphomeyaml uses HassIO's authentication system to log you in.
+You will be asked for your Home Assistant credentials - esphomeyaml uses Hass.io's authentication system to log you in.

 **NOTE**: Installation on RPis running in 64-bit mode is currently not possible.
 Please use the 32-bit variant of HassOS instead.